apache/dolphinscheduler/docs/docs/en/guide/task/dependent.md

 ## Overview

 Dependent nodes are **dependency check nodes**.
-For example, process A depends on the successful execution of process B from yesterday, and the dependent node will check whether process B run successful yesterday.
+For example, workflow A depends on the successful execution of workflow B from yesterday, and the dependent node will check whether workflow B run successful yesterday.

 ## Create Task